jlookup/run-tests/README.rst

     if __name__ == '__main__':
         pytest.main([__file__])

-If you're not using `pytest`, or if you want a different output format, or you just want to learn about python's internals - then read on.
+If you're not using ``pytest``, or if you want a different output format, or you just want to learn about python's internals - then read on.

 Usage
 -----

+There is just one public function, ``run_tests()``.
+It searches the module for unit tests, executes them, and prints the results.

 Include this at the end of each unit test module